Exploiting Diffusion Prior for Real-World Image Super-Resolution: Experiments

 \textbf{Qualitative Comparisons.} To demonstrate the effectiveness of our method, we present visual results on real-world images from both real-world benchmarks \citep{cai2019toward,wei2020component} and the internet in Fig.~\ref{vis_fig_real} and Fig.~\ref{fig_arb}.
 It is observed that StableSR outperforms previous methods in both artifact removal and detail generation.
 Specifically, StableSR is able to generate faithful details, as shown in the first row of Fig.~\ref{vis_fig_real}, while other methods either show blurry results (DASR, BSRGAN, Real-ESRGAN+, LDM) or unnatural details (RealSR, FeMaSR).
 Moreover, as shown in the fourth row of Fig.~\ref{vis_fig_real}, StableSR generates sharp edges without obvious degradations, whereas other state-of-the-art methods generate blurry results.
 Figure~\ref{fig_arb} further demonstrates the superiority of StableSR on images beyond $512 \times 512$.

-\textbf{User Study.} To further examine the effectiveness of StableSR, we conduct a user study on 16 real-world LR images collected from the Internet.
-We compare our approach with three commonly used SR methods with competitive performance, \ie, BSRGAN, Real-ESRGAN+ and LDM.
-The comparison is conducted in pairs, \ie, given a LR image as reference, the subject is asked to choose the better HR image generated from either StableSR or BSRGAN/Real-ESRGAN+/LDM.
-Given the 16 LR images with the three compared methods, there are $3 \times 16$ pairs evaluated by 25 subjects, resulting in $3 \times 400$ votes in total.
-As depicted in Fig.~\ref{fig_mos}, StableSR outperforms all three competitive methods by a large margin, gaining over 75\% of the votes all the time.
+\textbf{User Study.} To further examine the effectiveness of StableSR, we conduct a user study on 40 real-world LR images collected from the Internet.
+To alleviate potential bias, the collected real-world images contain diverse content, e.g., natural images with and without objects, and photos with texts and faces.
+The order of the images as well as the options are also randomly shuffled.
+We further provide the link\footnote{https://forms.gle/gsLyVr6pSkAEbW8J9} of our user study for reference.
+We compare our approach with three commonly used SR methods with competitive performance, \ie, Real-ESRGAN+, SwinIR-GAN and LDM.
+Given a LR image as reference, the subject is asked to choose the best HR image generated from the four methods, i.e., StableSR, Real-ESRGAN+, SwinIR-GAN and LDM.
+Given the 40 LR images with the three compared methods, there are 35 subjects for evaluation, resulting in $40 \times 35 = 1400$ votes in total.
+As depicted in Fig.~\ref{fig_mos}, by gaining over 80\% of the votes, StableSR shows its potential capability for real-world SR applications.
+However, we also notice that StableSR may struggle in dealing with small texts, faces and patterns, indicating there is still room for improvement.